Images by Olivier Koning

 Cathi Ho Schar, the director of the architecture school’s HIDESIGN Studio, says she hopes the event demonstrates the role that design plays in people’s daily lives—and in shaping Hawai‘i’s future.
 “People might not know how an architect deals with ecological resilience or resource independence,” Ho Schar says.
 “They don’t know that when we’re designing a dwelling that we might also be thinking about how to use a local material or a local labor technique so that we’re not importing material or requiring additional expertise that we don’t have here.”

 The winners of the design competition, which were announced this week, will also be on display.
-The winning entry, awarded $5,000, was Outside House by Oregon-based architect Erin Moore, a tropical tiny house that consists of two minimalist pavilions recently constructed in Maui.
+The winning entry, awarded $5,000, was Outside House by Oregon-based architect Erin Moore, a series of two minimalist pavilions recently constructed in Maui.
 Sitting lightly on the land, the project is envisioned as a prototype for sustainable island living.

 Both events hope to inspire an inclusive and energetic dialogue about Hawai‘i’s built environment, as well as actionable steps toward healthier, more equitable communities.
 Konia Freitas, a faculty member at the Kamakakūokalani Center for Hawaiian Studies, acknowledges that some of the conversations may be uncomfortable but that they are nevertheless vital.
 “We should not expect status quo,” she says, “and we should not expect to feel comfortable.”